nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 We will be a lot of people working in parallel during this hackathon, so to stay organised we have a recommended workflow:

-1. :speech_balloon: Chat with your group to get an overview of what is going on.
+1. :speech_balloon: Chat with your group (on slack or gather town) to get an overview of what is going on.
 2. <i class="fab fa-slack"></i> Join the relevant Slack channel(s) to stay up to date and discuss with your project members (channels will be made available closer to the event).
 3. <i class="fab fa-github"></i> Find a task to work on using the GitHub Project Board (the board will be made available closer to the event).
 4. :raising_hand: Assign yourself to the issue that you're currently working on (preferably one issue at a time).